 Within the hierarchy of basic human needs, being able to feed oneself is vital.
 This skill soon evolved into the art of agriculture.
-However, in the modern world, as we know it, the population is growing lightning fast and the demand for more efficient agricultural practices is soaring.
+However, in the modern world, the population is growing lightning fast and the demand for more efficient agricultural practices is soaring.
 To address this problem, people turned to farm technology.

 Hence, a pressing concern today is how to feed more people with fewer resources.
 To give you an idea, the world’s population is expected to reach 9.7 billion by 2050, necessitating a 70% increase in the amount of organic food that can be consumed.
 The solution was found in precision agriculture.
-Let’s take a look at how precision farming helps tackle the challenge and opens the doors for innovative tech solutions, like the latest trend of agriculture app development.
+Let’s take a look at how precision farming helps tackle the challenge and opens the doors for innovative tech solutions, like the latest trend in apps for agriculture.

 Precision Agriculture Outlook